-All issued and outstanding shares of our Class A common stock and Class B common stock will be duly authorized, validly issued, fully paid and nonassessable.
-All authorized but unissued shares of our Class A common stock and Class B common stock will be available for issuance by our board of directors without any further stockholder action, except as required by the Nasdaq listing standards.
+All issued and outstanding shares of our common stock will be duly authorized, validly issued, fully paid and non-assessable.
+All authorized but unissued shares of our common stock will be available for issuance by our board of directors without any further stockholder action, except as required by the listing standards of .